 Erskine College prohibits the possession, use, or distribution of illegal drugs.
 Anyone violating this prohibition will be subject to being expelled immediately from the institution and being turned over to the legal authorities.

-The possession of alcoholic beverages by any Erskine student or guest of any student anywhere on the Erskine campus or at any function sponsored by any College organization is a violation of College and SGA regulations.
-This includes all dormitory rooms.
-A dorm resident is responsible for any violation of the alcohol regulations, including underage possession or consumption, that occurs in his or her room while he or she is present.
+The possession of alcoholic beverages by any Erskine student or guest of any student anywhere on the Erskine campus or at any function sponsored by any College organization is a violation of College regulations.
+This includes all residence hall rooms.
+A hall resident is responsible for any violation of the alcohol regulations, including underage possession or consumption, that occurs in his or her room while he or she is present.
 Public display of any alcoholic beverage, drunkenness, or alcohol-related misconduct in any area of campus is a violation of College regulations.

 Drug-Free Workplace Act

 The Drug-Free Schools and Communities Act Amendments of 1989 require all schools to adopt and implement a drug-prevention program for their students and employees.
 As a part of this program, Erskine is required to distribute annually a statement detailing standards of conduct, a description of applicable legal sanctions, a description of health risks, available counseling, and disciplinary sanctions which may be imposed as they relate to the use of illicit or illegal drugs and the abuse of alcohol.
 This statement will be made available to all employees.